CenturySturgeon/Esp8266WOL/README.md

 **Note**: The cert utils might fail on current Mac silicon.

-After executing the `envVariablesCreator.py` script, each user will receive a randomly generated four-digit PIN as their password.
+After executing the `envVariablesCreator.py` script, each user will receive a randomly generated six-digit PIN as their password.
 This PIN will be displayed in the terminal alongside their username, so it's important to save this information.
 Additionally, QR codes will be generated for each user and stored inside the "QRcodes" directory.
 These QR codes can be scanned using your preferred TOTP authentication app (such as Google Authenticator or Microsoft Authenticator) to enable one-time passwords.

 Furthermore, a new file named `envVariables.h` will be created within the 'Esp8266Sketch' folder: